Find the Best Sump Pump Installation Services in UK

 • Clean the pump: Clean the pump periodically, according to the manufacturer's recommendations. .
 This typically involves unplugging the pump, removing it from the pit, and cleaning the intake screen and any other accessible parts.

 • Check the check valve: Inspect and clean the valve to ensure that it's functioning correctly.
-A faulty check valve can cause the pump to cycle excessively and shorten its lifespan.
+A faulty check valve can cause the pump to cycle excessively and wear out more quickly .

 • Check the power cord: Inspect the power cord for any damage or wear and tear.
 If the cord is damaged, replace it promptly..